AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-sharepoint-integration.md

 | Maintain access to data you have given it access to | Allows [!DNL Workfront] to generate a refresh token. |
 | Sign in and read user profile | Allows [!DNL Workfront] to use the access token to act of behalf of the user, through the OAuth2 login flow. |

-This access is granted by the user the first time they use the integration, and can be revoked at any time.
+* This access is granted by the user the first time they use the integration, and can be revoked at any time.

-Consider the following regarding access to [!DNL SharePoint] through the [!DNL Workfront] [!DNL SharePoint] integration:

 * The permissions requested for this integration are **delegated** permissions.
 * [!DNL Workfront] requests the minimum access required to perform operations in the integration.
 * Access to view, edit, or delete an [!DNL Adobe Workfront] document linked to [!DNL SharePoint] is based on the user's access in [!DNL Workfront].
 However, any navigation, downloading, or editing of a [!DNL SharePoint] file or folder requires access to [!DNL SharePoint], and access to these actions is controlled by [!DNL SharePoint].